Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 4

 Heat vs. Knicks Betting Trends

-- The Knicks put up 116 points per game (11th in league) while allowing 113.1 per contest (12th in NBA).
-They have a +240 scoring differential and outscore opponents by 2.9 points per game.
+- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
+They put up 116 points per game (11th in NBA) and allow 113.1 per outing (12th in league).

-- The two teams average 225.5 points per game combined, 17.5 more points than this game's total.
+- These two teams score a combined 225.5 points per game, 17.5 more points than this matchup's over/under.

-- Opponents of these teams score 222.9 combined points per game, 14.9 more points than this contest's total.
+- Opponents of these two teams put up 222.9 points per game combined, 14.9 more points than this matchup's total.

-- New York has compiled a 45-36-1 ATS record so far this year.
+- New York has put together a 45-36-1 record against the spread this season.

 Heat Player Props